About

 The community guide adapts the investigations for community groups, STEM clubs and other informal learning settings.
 It provides flexible delivery advice, activity timings, materials lists and facilitation guidance to support engaging STEM experiences for young people.

-Robot Responders is an interactive online game where players design, test and refine robots to complete missions inspired by real-world science and engineering.
+CSIRO Robot Responders is an interactive online game where players design, build, test and refine virtual robots to complete missions inspired by authentic CSIRO science and engineering.
+Through a series of real-world STEM challenges, players explore engineering concepts, make design decisions, and optimise their robots to solve problems in environments that are too dangerous, difficult or inaccessible for humans.

 Student and teacher resources